Vaccinations move to nursing homes as pandemic rages in California

 About 50 million people in the United States will have had the first of two shots needed for immunization by the end of January, U.S. Health and Human Services Secretary Alex Azar said.

 President-elect Joe Biden became one of them on Monday, at a hospital in Newark, Delaware.
-He received his shot on camera to help boost confidence in its safety.
-Biden’s age, 78, places him in a high-risk category for the highly contagious disease.
+He received his shot on camera in an effort to boost confidence in its safety.
+Biden’s age, 78, places him in a high-risk category for the highly contagious respiratory disease.

 With supplies limited, many states have put healthcare workers and nursing home residents first in line for vaccinations, in keeping with recommendations from the U.S. Centers for Disease Control and Prevention (CDC).